 About Quality Trust

-Quality Trust is an independent, non-profit advocacy organization focused on improving the lives of children and adults with disabilities and their families in the District of Columbia and beyond.
-We work with people and their family members to solve problems, identify opportunities for learning and contribution, Quality Trust looks for creative ways to minimize differences and make the most of each person’s abilities.
+Quality Trust is an independent, nonprofit advocacy organization focused on improving the lives of people with developmental disabilities and their families.
+We work with people and their family members to solve problems, navigate systems, minimize differences and maximize abilities, fight discrimination, and claim their rightful place in the community.

 Our Mission